jpgsantos/Subcellular_workflow/README.md

 !Short desacription needed!

-Features: !Please add missing features!
+Features:

-* Model simulation ,using MATLAB, subcellular aplication(STEPS), or Neuron
+* Model simulation, using MATLAB, subcellular aplication(STEPS), or Neuron
 * Analysis of selected parameter sets, using MATLAB
 * Parameter optimization, using MATLAB
 * Global Sensitivity analysis, using MATLAB